 - Is this increasingly an organizational reality – teams who are short-staffed, overworked, and operating in crisis mode out of habit?

-- How do you handle chaotic living when it’s become your parenting or partnering style – unintentionally or used for diversion?
+- How do you handle chaotic living when you’re on the receiving end?
+How do you handle it when it’s become your parenting or partnering style – unintentionally or used for diversion?